Love Live! School Idol Festival: Gameplay

-The game has two gameplay modes—"Story" and "Live"— featuring all nine members of the idol groups μ's and Aqours.
-Players acquire a score in the rhythm "Live" mode, in which they tap circles at the proper time in order to receive a high score that can be placed on the leader board.
-These songs are divided into 4 difficulties: Easy, Normal, Hard, and Expert.
-Another difficulty called "Master" features songs that are only available for a limited time and include rhythm icons where players have to swipe their fingers on the screen during some songs.
+The game had two gameplay modes—"Story" and "Live"— which featured all nine members of the idol groups μ's and Aqours.
+Players acquired a score in the rhythm "Live" mode, in which they could tap circles at the proper time in order to receive a high score that can be placed on the leader board.
+These songs were divided into 4 difficulties: Easy, Normal, Hard, and Expert.
+Another difficulty called "Master" was added, and included rhythm icons where players had to swipe their fingers on the screen during some songs.

-In "Story" mode, the player works as μ's' and Aqours' helper and manage their training and schedule.
-The mode is full-voiced with all of the idols' respective voice actresses.
-The players interacts with the girls as they live their lives as school idols.
+In "Story" mode, the player worked as μ's' and Aqours' helper and managed their training and schedule.
+The mode was full-voiced with all of the idols' respective voice actresses.
+The players interacted with the girls as they lived their lives as school idols.